andres-patrignani/pynotes/docs/getting_started/markdown_basics.md

 ## Line breaks
 Pressing the `enter` key will not generate empty lines.
-Because Markdown eventually is converted into HTML (HyperText markup Language, the language we use to write websites), we can use HTML tags to expand the editing and styling possibilities in our document.
+Because Markdown eventually is converted into HTML, we can use HTML tags to expand the editing and styling possibilities in our document.
 So, to add a line break, we can use the self-closing line break tag: `<br/>`.

 ```markdown
 some text